Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Concentration of Measure

 \begin{propo}[Averaging sub-Gaussian random variables] Let~$X$ be a~$\sigma$-sub-Gaussian random variable and let~$S=\frac{1}{n}\sum_{i=1}^n X_i$ be the average of~$n$ independent instances of~$X$.
 Then,~$S$ is~$\sigma/\sqrt{n}$-sub-Gaussian. \end{propo}

 As indicated earlier in this chapter, a bound on the moment-generating function implies a concentration inequality.
 This can be shown through the Chernoff method~\citep[Example~2.1]{wainwright-19a}.
-Specifically, for the sample average of a sub-Gaussian random variable, we obtain the following~\citep[Prop.~2.5]{wainwright-19a}.
+Specifically, for the average of sub-Gaussian random variables, we obtain the following~\citep[Prop.~2.5]{wainwright-19a}.

 \begin{thm}[Sub-Gaussian concentration] Let~$X$ be a~$\sigma$-sub-Gaussian random variable and let~$S=\frac{1}{n}\sum_{i=1}^n X_i$ be the average of~$n$ independent instances of~$X$.
 Then

 \end{thm} Thus, the average of independent samples of a sub-Gaussian random variable concentrates around its mean exponentially fast.
 In later chapters, when deriving generalization bounds, we will typically set~$S$ to be the training loss~$\trainloss$ and~$\mu$ to be the population loss~$\poploss$ (see \cref{sec:notation} for definitions), so that~$\poploss$ can be controlled in terms of~$\trainloss$ and the information measure that arises from the change of measure.
 As we will see in \cref{chap:average,chap:probability}, it is often sufficient in the derivations of generalization bounds to have a bound on the moment-generating function, and we do not need to convert it into a concentration inequality as the one above.
 Hence, we will focus on bounds on the moment-generating function.